 Of course, Papua New Guinea is a challenging destination and truly off the well-trodden trail.
 As such, only very experienced travellers should plan to visit, keeping a close eye on the FCO's Official Travel Advice before going, too.

-The Guča Trumpet Festival, known sometimes as Dragačevski Sabo, is probably a little less well-known that the likes of the Edinburgh Fringe and Notting Hill Carnival.
+The Guča Trumpet Festival, known sometimes as Dragačevski Sabo, is probably a little less well-known than the likes of the Edinburgh Fringe and Notting Hill Carnival.

-Nevertheless, the small Serbian town of Guča comes alive for three days in mid-August for its annual festival, showcasing the best in brass music performances.
+Nevertheless, the small Serbian town of Guča comes alive for three days in early August for its annual festival, showcasing the best in brass music performances.
 Hundreds of thousands attend each year.

 Tunisia's perhaps not the first place you'd think of for a short break with a focus on the arts.
 However, August provides a few opportunities to see a different side to this North African country.